stash86/ft-dashboard/README.md

 # How to install
 ## Requirements
-I won't provide instructions on how to install these.
+You will need to install Tailscale manually and make sure all your vpses have been connected in the tailscale network.

+For the requirements below, you can install it yourself if you want to use this dashboard without docker, otherwise these requirements has been provided in the docker-compose.
 * Web server (Apache2, nginx, or others)
 * PHP 8.2
 * Mongodb + Mongodb php driver
-* Tailscale

-## How to setup this web
+## How to setup this dashboard
-1. Copy the config.json.example and put the talscale ip, username, and password for all the bots `cp data/config.json.example data/config.json`
+1. Copy the bots.json.example and put the talscale ip, username, and password for all the bots `cp bots.json.example bots.json`

+2. Copy the .env.example
+`cp .env.example .env`

 2. Install some required libraries through composer composer install